On-site access to Special Collections is unavailable at this time due to construction. Please contact us with questions.

 The Kansas Board of Regents selected Jay Golden as Wichita State's 14th president on October 31, 2019.
 President Golden resigned September 25, 2020.

-More information about the University's history is found in the following books and manuscripts: Uncloistered Halls: The Centennial History of Wichita State University, by Craig Miner (1995); A History of Fairmount College, by Dr John Rydjord (1977); Standing Proudly on the Hill, by Dr. George M. Platt (1995); or Oak from Acorn: A History of the University of Wichita, by Bliss Isely and Kunigunde Duncan.
+More information about the University's history is found in the following books and manuscripts: Uncloistered Halls: The Centennial History of Wichita State University, by Craig Miner (1995); A History of Fairmount College, by Dr John Rydjord (1977); Standing Proudly on the Hill, by Dr. George M. Platt, et al. (1995); A Walk With Wu, by Jessica Cerri, et al. (2020); or Oak from Acorn: A History of the University of Wichita, by Bliss Isely and Kunigunde Duncan.